 relocate(page, review_num)

-The output of the code above is a successfully scraped dataset with 6 and 980 rows – one row for each review.
+The output of the code above was a successfully scraped dataset with one row for each review.
 For each review we get the title of that review, the number of stars it received, and text that describers the users feelings about the movie.

 Words and wordcounts